 - Even if you don’t have a financial safety net, there are steps you can take in an emergency

-- Government and NEA programs are available to help support you through difficult times
+- Government and NEA programs and loans for teachers are available to help support you through difficult times

 - Cut expenses and build emergency funds now to better position yourself for the future

-If life in the post-pandemic world has taught us anything, it’s that we should expect the unexpected.
+If life in a world still impacted by the pandemic has taught us anything, it’s that we should expect the unexpected.

-And educators have faced the additional burden of adapting to online instruction with little notice along with the expenses of setting up a virtual classroom.
+And educators have faced the additional burden of adapting to on-again, off-again in-person instruction with little notice.

-The following tips and resources—including programs that NEA Member Benefits offers to members—can help you navigate it all and find financial emergency assistance, whether you’re planning ahead or currently facing a hardship.
+The following tips and resources—including programs that NEA Member Benefits offers to members—can help you navigate it all and find financial emergency assistance, whether you’re planning ahead to mitigate risk, or if you’re currently facing a financial hardship.

 If you will be experiencing an extended financial hardship

 - See if you qualify for government assistance.
 If you and/or your spouse are out of work, USAGov (which is part of the U.S. General Services Administration, and was formerly known as the Federal Citizen Information Center) posts an abundance of resources.
-In addition to information about applying for unemployment benefits, extending health coverage and acquiring short and long-term disability coverage, it contains updates about the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provides unemployed workers an extra $600 a week for up to six months along with an additional 13 weeks of benefits beyond the number that a state currently allows.
+In addition to information about applying for unemployment benefits, extending health coverage and acquiring short and long-term disability coverage, it provides links by state regarding benefits available under COVID-19 aid programs.

 - See if family can help.
 If you have a family member or loved one who could help out, you could set up low-interest emergency loan.
-Or gifts up to $15,000 are tax-free for the giver.
+Or gifts up to $16,000 annually (starting in 2022) are tax-free for the giver.
 But be aware of how this could affect family relationships.
 If you do accept a loan, make sure you have everything in writing.
 Documentation protects all parties and ensures terms are clearly understood.

 - Borrow from your retirement plan.
-While it should be considered an absolutely “last resort” option, you can borrow from your 403(b) retirement plan, with the maximum amount being either the greater of $10,000 or 50% of your vested account balance, or $50,000, whichever is less.
+While it should be considered an absolutely “last resort” option, you can borrow from your 403(b) retirement plan, with the maximum amount being either the greater of $10,000 or 50% of your vested account balance up to $50,000.
 (For example, if you have an account balance of $40,000, you can take out a maximum loan of $20,000.)
 You must pay off the principal and interest within five years.

 If you have a sudden, major expense

 - Consider applying for an NEA Personal Loan.
-Through the NEA Personal Loan, you can apply for a loan ranging from $5,000 to $30,0001 to transfer and consolidate higher-interest debt or address major expenses.
-Fixed rates for a 36 to 72 month term range,2 with no collateral required, can help get you over a financial hurdle.
-NEA members receive preferred pricing and a 0.25% interest rate discount when they choose to enroll in autopay.
+Through the NEA Personal Loan, you can apply for a loan ranging from $1,000 to $30,0001 to transfer and consolidate higher-interest debt or address major expenses.
+Fixed rates with no collateral required can help get you over a financial hurdle.

 - Take out a home equity loan or line of credit.
 With a home equity loan, you receive a lump sum all at once.
 With a HELOC, you access a line of credit that you can withdraw from —typically up to 10 years—just like your bank checking account at an ATM.
 When you pass the withdrawal period, you start repaying the outstanding balance that you borrowed and interest owed, and this process could last up to 20 years.
 The HELOC interest rate is variable, but is often lower than other common loans and could be tax deductible if you’re using it for home repairs.